-Ductility test is conducted to determine the amount bitumen will stretch at temperature below its softening point.
-A briquette having a cross sectional area of 1 in2 is placed in a tester at 77 °F. Ductility values ranges from 0 to over 150 depending on the type of bitumen.
+A ductility test is conducted to determine the amount of bitumen that will stretch at a temperature below its softening point.
+A briquette having a cross-sectional area of 1 in2 is placed in a tester at 77 °F. Ductility values range from 0 to over 150 depending on the type of bitumen.

 - Penetration Apparatus